 - The further away from the nucleus, the higher the energy level.

 If an electron were to absorb energy, would it go down in energy level, stay the same, or go up?
-Does this sound like something we’ve learned before?

 When an electron absorbs enough light energy, it travels up an energy level.
-However, it may quickly become unstable and start to lose energy.
+However, it may quickly become unstable and starts to lose energy.
 When this happens, the electron moves back down an energy level.
 This is called decay and the electron emits a photon of light.

 In this theory, energy levels are given as n = 1, n = 2, n = 3 and n = 4.

 - If an electron moves from n=1 to n=3, the amount of energy absorbed is equal to the difference in energy between level 3 and level 1.

 - If it goes from level 4 to 3, then it loses the amount of energy equivalent to difference between level 4 and level 3.

 Don’t confuse energy levels with orbitals.
 Energy level describes the shell or ring and covers an entire row on the periodic table.
 Orbital describes space where electron pairs are most likely to be found.
 One energy level can cover multiple orbitals.